apache/fluo-website/docs/fluo-recipes/1.0.0-incubating/export-queue.md

 cells (`rowB fam1:qual2` and `rowA fam1:qual2`).
 This approach makes it more difficult to reason about export entries with the same key, because the transactions adding those entries could have overlapped in time.
-This is an example of write skew mentioned in the Percolater paper.
+This is an example of write skew mentioned in the Percolator paper.

  1. TH1 : key1 = ek(`row1`,`fam1:qual1`)
  1. TH1 : val1 = ev(tx1.get(`row1`,`fam1:qual1`), tx1.get(`rowA`,`fam1:qual2`))